NuclearInstruments/SCISDK/docs/README.md

 To use SciSDK LabView wrapper VIs without adding them to palette you can download the [SciSDK LabView wrapper folder](https://github.com/NuclearInstruments/SCISDK/tree/master/examples/components/LabView) and open the library file (SciSDK_Labview.lvlib), now you can drag and drop VIs from the library's window.

 ### 9.4 Instantiate the library
-To initizialize the library use `LV SCISDK Init Lib` VI, this VI allocate memory for a native library's object instance.
+To initizialize the library use `LV SCISDK Init Lib` VI, this VI will allocate memory for a native library's object instance.

 ![](img/labview/docs/initialize.PNG)